Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \end{enumerate} By using outer daseinisation we can form a truth value for each classical context.
-A proposition if precisely not true in a context for a certain state, if it can be falsified by performing measurements from that context.
+For a given state, a proposition is not true in a context precisely if it can be falsified by performing measurements from that context.